 What happens after your client wins CAT protection?
 This concise practice guide lays out the benefits and responsibilities attached to a CAT grant, including how to obtain work authorization.

-Appeals to the Board of Immigration Appeals
+For information on appealing an Immigration Judge's decision to the Board of Immigration Appeals click here.